4d/docs/website/translated_docs/ja/Backup/settings.md

 This area allows you to set which files and/or folders to copy during the next backup.

 - **Data**: Database data file.
-When this option is checked, the current log file of the database, if it exists, is backed up at the same time as the data.
+When this option is checked, the following elements are automatically backed up at the same time as the data:
+    - the current log file of the database (if it exists),
+    - the full `Settings` folder located [next to the data file](Project/architecture.md#settings-folder) (if it exists), i.e. the *user settings for data*.
 - **Structure**: Database project folders and files.
 In cases where databases are compiled, this option allows you to backup the .4dz file.
+When this option is checked, the full `Settings` folder located [at the same level as the Project folder](Project/architecture.md#settings-folder-1), i.e. the *user settings*, is automatically backed up.
 - **User Structure File (only for binary database)**: *deprecated feature*
 - **Attachments**: This area allows you to specify a set of files and/or folders to be backed up at the same time as the database.
 These files can be of any type (documents or plug-in templates, labels, reports, pictures, etc.).
 You can set either individual files or folders whose contents will be fully backed up.
 Each attached element is listed with its full access path in the “Attachments” area.
     - **Delete**: Removes the selected file from the list of attached files.